Skip to content

 • R3: Hematology / Oncology, Pulmonary, Rheumatology, Neurology, Geriatrics, Perioperative Med

 Our curriculum can be thought of as a set of Core Rotations and Electives.
 Our Core rotations include inpatient wards, ICU, Night Medicine, all the IM Specialties, and the Core Ambulatory blocks.
-During Electives, residents work with their mentor to tailor their curriculum, and many residents will pursue one or more of our special KORE Pathways to Distinctions– Read on for more!
+During Electives, residents work with their mentor to tailor their curriculum as they pursue one or more of our special KORE Pathways to Distinctions– Read on for more!

 Wards